abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 This is a major reason to use Lower-bounds (`<? super Thing>`) when any other two could've worked just the same, but with the immutability issue.

-**Reason**: When we use `List<? extends Thing>`, we can only add objects of type that are subclasses of `Thing`, and we can be assured each element will behave as `Thing`.
-We can't add add more or change existing elements because we cannot know at runtime which specific subtype of `Thing` the collection is holding and the element we are adding may not be convertible with it.
+**Reason**: When we use `List<? extends Thing>`, we can be assured that it will always return an object of type `Thing` i.e. each element will behave as `Thing`.
+We can't add add more or change existing elements because we cannot know at runtime which specific subtype of `Thing` the collection is holding and the element we are adding may not be convertible (subclass of) with the list's existing type.

-In contrast, when we use `List<? super Thing>` we can be assured that whatever type is passed to it, it will be added without restrictions.
-Here we don't care what is already in the list as long as it will allow a `Thing` to be added.
-But there are no guarantees what type of object you may read from this list.
+In contrast, when we use `List<? super Thing>` we can be assured that whatever type is passed to it, it will be added without restrictions since list is of supertype.
+Here we don't care what is already in the list as long as it will allow a `Thing` (and its subclasses which are also a `Thing`) to be added.
+But there are no guarantees what type of object you may read from this list, since it can be any of the supertypes of `Thing`.

 If we need to produce and consume (removal only) both in the same method, use `List<?>` or `List<Thing>`, then list will be immutable in the called method ([see this](#unbounded-wildcard))